Your Money: The Rules

 In short, positive impact comes only from action.
 Behaviors must be precisely targeted, discarded, and/or developed.
 Big changes must be made.
 And you must initiate them.

-If the financial crisis of 2008 and 2009 has taught us anything, it is this:
+If the financial crisis of 2008 and 2009 taught us anything, it was this:

-The individual is the ultimate gatekeeper of his or her own finances.
+You, the individual, are the ultimate gatekeeper of your own finances.

 Banks.
 Mortgage brokers.
 Stock brokers.
 Credit-repair agencies.
 Debt-consolidation firms.
 Financial advisors.